-Planning to visit the iconic city of light – Paris?
+Planning to visit the iconic city of light – Paris for 3 days or more?
 As exciting as Paris trip can be, it can be overwhelming for first timers as well and probably you’re wondering what are the things to know about Paris.
 So, I’m going to put down the things to know before visiting Paris.

 Related Read – Learn How to plan a trip to an unfamiliar destination